carolcheng124/IS2545_Deliverable5/README.md

 ####Steps taken to exploit the vulnerability:
-1. Open Login page at http://demo.testfire.net/bank/login.aspx
+1. Open login page at http://demo.testfire.net/bank/login.aspx
-2. Enter “ "><script>alert(1);</script>” in the userID field
+2. Enter “ZAP' OR '1'='1' --” in the userID field
-3. Enter “123” in the password field
+3. Enter “ZAP' OR '1'='1' --” in the password field
 4. Click “login” button

 ####A screenshot (if applicable) of the vulnerability